 - if works, welcome to internet

-- x86 linux is stable enough, my thinkpad x200 runs well for over 30days without problems
+- x86 linux is stable enough, my thinkpad x200 runs without a hang for over 30 days

 - raspberry pi is not the best device as latency is too high (may up to several hundred ms) due to limited cpu performance